 Keeping your skin healthy is important so that it can perform all the functions it was designed to perform.
 But what role does skin, our largest organ of the body, actually play?
-Here are six important functions that skin has for the body.
+Here are six important physiological and biochemical functions that skin has for the body.

 Another way your skin helps regulate temperature is by secreting sweat.
 Sweat then evaporates on the skin’s surface which has a cooling effect.
 This also causes your body to lose water which can cause dehydration if your do not replenish by drinking water.
 You can mimic this cooling effect by spraying the skin with water when you are hot.